NullDesk/nullmailer/README.md

 - Mailer and History settings should be registered with a singleton life-cycle.
 - History Store should be registered as `IHistoryStore` with a singleton life-cyle

-When using the Microsoft DI framework, there are several extension methods to assist in setting up mailers, settings, and history:
+When using the Microsoft DI framework, there are several extension methods to assist in setting up mailers, settings, and history.

         public IServiceProvider ConfigureServices(IServiceCollection services)
         {